 You may be granted Refugee Status or Humanitarian Protection, or sometimes another form of leave to remain.

-If the Home Office decide you have a need for protection, and your claim falls under the grounds for protection in the Refugee Convention, you will be granted refugee status.
+If the Home Office decide you have a need for protection because you are at risk of persecution, and your claim falls under the grounds for protection in the Refugee Convention, you will be granted Refugee Status.

-Refugee status currently means five years leave to remain in the UK.
-You will have the right to work and claim benefits, access to mainstream housing, and the possibility of applying for family reunion and a travel document.
+Refugee Status currently means five years’ leave to remain in the UK.
+You will have the right to work and claim benefits, access to mainstream housing, and the possibility of applying for family reunion.

-After five years of refugee status, you can apply for indefinite leave to remain (ILR), known as settled status, and after a year of ILR you can apply for British citizenship.
+After five years of Refugee Status, you can apply for ILR, and after a year of ILR you can apply for British citizenship.

 One exception to these rights is the right to apply for a Refugee Convention travel document.
-Someone granted Humanitarian Protection will either need to use their national passport or if they have proof of not being able to do this, apply for a Certificate of Travel.
+If you are granted Humanitarian Protection you will either need to use your national passport or if you have proof of not being able to do this, you can apply for a Certificate of Travel.